awsdocs/amazon-athena-user-guide/doc_source/types-of-updates.md

 ## Adding Columns at the End of the Table<a name="updates-add-columns-end-of-table"></a>

 If you create tables in any of the formats that Athena supports, such as Parquet, ORC, Avro, JSON, CSV, and TSV, you can add new columns *at the end of the table*\.
-If you use ORC formats, you must configure ORC to read by name\.
-Parquet reads by name by default\.
-For information, see [Index Access in ORC and Parquet](handling-schema-updates-chapter.md#index-access)\.
+For tables in Parquet and ORC, you can add columns at the end of the table regardless of the type of [index access](handling-schema-updates-chapter.md#index-access) they use\.

 In the following example, drop an existing table in Parquet, and add a new Parquet table with a new ``comment`` column at the end of the table: